leafsphp/api-docs/src/docs/database/seeds.md

 # Seeds <sup class="new-tag-1">New</sup>

-leaf MVC includes the ability to seed your database with test data using seed classes.
+Leaf API includes the ability to seed your database with test data using seed classes.
 All seed classes are stored in the `App/Database/Seeds` directory.
 By default, a `DatabaseSeeder` class is defined for you.
 From this class, you simply return the seed classes you want to run in your prefered order.

 <p class="alert -warning">
   Aloe CLI introduces extensive support for seeds hence, you no longer have to work with seeds manually.